 Basic loss per share is calculated by dividing net loss applicable to common stockholders by the weighted average number of common shares outstanding during the period.
-Diluted earnings per share is calculated by dividing the net income attributable to common stockholders by the sum of the weighted average number of common shares outstanding plus potential dilutive common shares outstanding during the period.
-Potential dilutive securities, comprised of the convertible preferred stock, stock warrants and stock options, are not reflected in diluted net loss per share because such shares are anti-dilutive.
+Diluted loss per share is calculated by dividing the net loss attributable to common stockholders by the sum of the weighted average number of common shares outstanding plus potential dilutive common shares outstanding during the period.
+Potential dilutive securities, comprised of stock warrants, restricted stock units and stock options, are not reflected in diluted loss per share because such shares are anti-dilutive.
 Dilutive impact of potential common shares resulting from common stock equivalents is determined by applying the treasury stock method.